 Hayon’s esteem and knowledge of artisan skills and his inherent creativity have allowed him to push the boundaries of many mediums and functions, resulting in collections for very diverse clients.
 His concern for the conservation of craft skills has joined his path with high-end traditional companies, concerned with the evolution of their work.
 Examples of this are his collaborations with Baccarat, Choemon in Japan, Bosa Ceramiche and Lladro.

 He has created furniture ranges for the iconic Danish company Fritz Hansen, Magis, Established and Sons, Bisazza, B.D.
 Barcelona, Se London, Bernhardt Design, Ceccotti and Moooi.
 Hayon designed various lighting fixtures collections for Metalarte and also in collaboration with Swarovski and Baccarat.
 He created accessories for Piper Heidsieck, Gaia and Gino and The Rug Company.
 He designed his first wristwatch for the collection of a new Swiss watch brand Orolog, which was launched in late 2013.
 These collections put Jaime at the forefront of a new wave of creators, that blurred the lines between art, decoration and design and a renaissance in finely-crafted, intricate objects, within the context of contemporary design culture.
 Adding to his acclaimed intramurals for Madrid’s La Terraza del Casino restaurant and Camper footwear stores, Jaime is currently working on interiors for leading hotels, restaurants and retail establishments around the world, that have become platforms to create special objects and functional and non functional elements.

-With offices in Italy, Spain and Japan, Hayon’s main interest is to find challenges and new perspectives continuously.
+With offices in Italy, Spain and Japan, Hayon’s main interest is to continuously find challenges and new perspectives.